finom/vovk.dev/src/pages/worker.md

 }
 ```

-Vovk.ts turns them both into an async generators when they're imported from **vovk-client**.
+Vovk.ts turns them both into async generators when they're imported from **vovk-client**.

 ```ts
 import { HelloWorker } from 'vovk-client';